-Biding Time is a watercolor I completed many years ago, and is in the private collection of some very dear friends (I love it when my “children” find good homes!).
-Of the many subjects that draw my attention, quiet moments of contemplation or just “being” is a reoccurring theme.
+Biding Time is a watercolor I completed many years ago and is in the private collection of some very dear friends (I love it when my “children” find good homes!).
+Of the many subjects that draw my attention, quiet moments of contemplation, or just “being” is a reoccurring theme.
 I might have entitled it “At Peace with Waiting”, but that title doesn’t seem quite poetic enough.

 Still, waiting is an important topic for me, especially when it is paired with patience.
 Perhaps this simply is something that comes with age (and hopefully wisdom), because being in waiting mode, and practicing patience have been elusive qualities for most of my life.
 In these past few years of living in Italy, I’ve been learning the benefits of taking my foot off the metaphorical “gas pedal” of life.
-When did I buy into the belief that I always had to be straining at the reins, and exerting constant efforts to make life happen in the manner of which I had predetermined?
+When did I buy into the belief that I always had to be straining at the reins, and exerting constant efforts to make life happen in the manner which I had predetermined?
 The current shift continues to be “let life happen” or “let life flow” without trying to manhandle how things turn out.
-On one hand, insisting on effort and control is downright exhausting, and on another hand it demonstrates a lack of trust in life, and in God, the Force, or whatever you want to call the energy that infuses life into everything.
+On one hand, insisting on effort and control is downright exhausting, and on another hand, it demonstrates a lack of trust in life, and in God, the Force, or whatever you want to call the energy that infuses life into everything.
 And, actually, I’ve had a rather stunning realization, even though it has always been staring me in the face.
 In my times of impatience and rushing to get somewhere or to make something happen, I’ve been telling myself this present moment isn’t good enough.
 It is a stepping stone to be endured until I get somewhere “better”.
 What a crock.
-And, I bought into this belief, hook, line and sinker – until now.
+And, I bought into this belief, hook, line, and sinker – until now.

 I don’t want the next chapters of my life to be characterized by a race and an insistence to get somewhere else.
 Humans beings, as a general rule, intellectually know that we will all die, yet we behave as if we won’t.
-Time is viewed as plentiful commodity and we all too often overvalue achieving and accomplishing, while discarding the value of the quiet, in-between moments.
+Time is viewed as a plentiful commodity and we all too often overvalue achieving and accomplishing, while discarding the value of the quiet, in-between moments.

 I believe most people are not at ease with moments of stillness, and of space.
 Perhaps we are afraid that “we” won’t exist if we’re not thinking, solving, and doing.

-And, then again, perhaps we are most of afraid of being alone with our incessant, and demanding stream of thinking.
+And, then again, perhaps we are most afraid of being alone with our incessant, and demanding stream of thinking.
 Practicing the art of waiting, or biding time, can be an excellent opportunity to make peace with one’s inner noise, rather than doing battle with ourselves and/or distracting ourselves by being in constant movement.